BWheatie/scenic_layout_o_matic/README.md

     ]

     graph =
-      Enum.reduce(list, @graph, fn id, acc ->
+      Enum.reduce(id_list, @graph, fn id, graph ->
+        graph
-        acc |> toggle(false, id: id)
+        |> Scenic.Components.toggle(false, id: id)
       end)

-    {:ok, new_graph} = Component.auto_layout(graph, :left_group, list)
+    {:ok, new_graph} = AutoLayout.auto_layout(graph, :left_group, id_list)
     {:ok, opts, push: new_graph}
   end
 end
 ```
-`Component.auto_layout/3` and `Primitive.auto_layout/3` are the two functions you will use.
+`AutoLayout.auto_layout/3` and `Primitive.auto_layout/3` are the two functions you will use.
 They each take a graph, the `group_id` you want to apply the objects to, and a list of ids(which can be used later to easily access those objects).
 Simply replace your list of ids and the component or primitive you want generated and watch the Layout-O-Matic do all the work for you.

 ## Supported Primitives
 * Circle